tareqimbasher/NetPad/docs/wiki/Data-Connections.md

 support a wide variety of data sources like databases, Excel files, flat files...etc.
 NetPad currently **only supports** database connections; the plan is to expand support in the near future.

+You can also add a [database server](#database-server-connections) and select the databases you want to scaffold and use.

 To access database connections, NetPad uses EntityFramework Core, and supports the following providers:

 * Microsoft SQL Server